 Jumping bristletail or silverfish?

 At first glance, jumping bristletails look like silverfish.
 That’s because they’re wingless, scurry around in much the same way, and are fast runners.
 There are differences, though.

 - Jumping bristletails are brownish or yellowish and have mottled or nondescript patterning—silverfish have a silvery body.

 - Jumping bristletails have a hump above their thorax—silverfish are flat-ish.

-And, finally, the eyes of jumping bristletails are large and touch each other in the middle, whereas a silverfish’s eyes are smaller and don’t touch.
+- The eyes of jumping bristletails are large and touch in the middle—a silverfish’s eyes are small and don’t touch.

-Bristletails eat dead leaves, algae, fungi, lichens, decaying vegetation.
+Bristletails eat dead leaves, algae, fungi, lichens, and decaying vegetation.

 It’s thought their main predators are probably spiders.